bshaw928/todo-list/README.md

 # todo-list
-Todo list generator using HTML, CSS, and Javascript
+Todo list generator using HTML, CSS, and Javascript.
+See the deployed demo here: https://bshaw928.github.io/todo-list/